Unit Converters

 What is basis weight and how do I convert it?

 Basis weight measures the weight of board material per unit area.
-In the US, it is expressed as pounds per 1,000 square feet (lbs/MSF).
+In the US, it is expressed as pounds per 1,000 square feet (lb/MSF).
 Internationally, it is grams per square meter (g/m² or GSM).
-To convert: g/m² = lbs/MSF × 4.882.
+To convert: g/m² = lb/MSF × 4.88243.
 For example, a 42 lb linerboard is approximately 205 g/m².

 What is caliper in packaging?

 Caliper is the thickness of board material.
-In the US, it is measured in "points" or "mils" (thousandths of an inch).
-Internationally, it is measured in millimeters.
+In packaging, points and mils are both thousandths of an inch.
+Internationally, caliper is often shown in millimeters or microns.
 To convert: mm = points × 0.0254.
-For example, a combined board caliper of 150 points is approximately 3.81mm.
+For example, a combined board caliper of 150 points is approximately 3.81 mm.